cirrusflyer275ds/ctx-eor-site/docs/eor.md

 ## Your Workforce, Our Infrastructure

-CTX-EOR lets you scale up or down without legal burden or operational lift.
+Hireway lets you scale up or down without legal burden or operational lift.
 You stay in control of your team — we handle the paperwork, taxes, and compliance.

 ---